 Beclometasone and pregnancy

-It's important to manage your asthma or COPD while you're pregnant.
-Having uncontrolled breathing can be dangerous for you and your unborn baby.
+It's important to keep using beclometasone in pregnancy to ensure that your asthma or COPD is well controlled.
+Having a lung condition and breathing difficulties is dangerous for you and your baby.

 For more information about how using a beclometasone inhaler might affect you and your baby during pregnancy, read this leaflet on inhaled corticosteroids on the Best Use of Medicines in Pregnancy (BUMPS) website.